 Despite suffering a ransomware attack that affected all 9.7 million of its customers, medical insurer Medibank Group has paid its chief executive David Koczkar and other top bosses their annual bonuses, worth about $7.3 million.

-Data published by the individual(s), who attacked the medical insurer Medibank Group using ransomware, has now been linked to from a forum on the clear Web, the same forum where the data from telco Singtel Optus was released.
+Data published by the individual(s), who attacked the medical insurer Medibank Group using ransomware, has now been linked to a forum on the clear Web, the same forum where the data from telco Singtel Optus was released.
 Ransomware generally attacks only systems running Microsoft's Windows operating system.

 The attacker(s) who launched a ransomware attack on medical insurer Medibank Group has released some additional data from among the tranche which was stolen.
 Ransomware generally attacks only systems running Microsoft's Windows operating system.